 I disagree.
 Your negative experience with the Java MVC frameworks shouldn't be a condemnation of the MVC pattern.
 The pattern itself is valuable for web applications even in the "Real World".
-The popularity of Ruby on Rails and DJango is a testament to that.
+The popularity of Ruby on Rails and DJango is a testament to

 ASP.NET MVC is intended to be a simple to use framework for developing web applications.
 It's not for everyone, for sure, but I think you'll find that it isn't overly complicated and is easy to learn.